pdarragh/parsing-with-zippers-paper-artifact/README.md

   * `interact` provides a minimal implementation of the Parsing with Zippers algorithm and a set of example grammars that can be used for interactive testing.
+  * `code-from-appendix` contains a copy of the code from the appendix of the Parsing with Zippers paper.

 Instructions for compilation, setup, and use appear in the `README.md` files located within each of these directories.